WordPress/gutenberg/docs/data/data-core-editor.md

 Whether the post is autosaving.

+### isPreviewingPost

+Returns true if the post is being previewed, or false otherwise.

+*Parameters*

+ * state: Global application state.

+*Returns*

+Whether the post is being previewed.

 ### getSuggestedPostFormat

 Returns a suggested post format for the current post, inferred only if there